We are a grassroots organization designed By US, For US, and With US. Wonderfully Made is designed for girls from age 12 to young women aged 29.

-Tracy is front line social worker who currently provides support to youth with complex mental health needs.
-Tracy has experience as both service user and worker in various systems.
-She has work experiences in areas such as sexual violence prevention, housing, mental health and addictions; specifically working with youth, womyn identified folks and racialized communities.
-Tracy strives to include an intersectional and strength based approaches in her work that blends both clinical approaches and peer based models.
+Tracy is a front-line social worker who currently provides support to youth with complex mental health needs.
+Tracy has experience as both a service user and a worker in various systems.
+She has work experiences in areas such as sexual violence prevention, housing, mental health, and addictions; specifically working with youth, womyn identified folks, and racialized communities.
+Tracy strives to include intersectional and strength-based approaches in her work that blends both clinical approaches and peer-based models.

 Faith is a 1st year post graduate student in York University’s Teacher Education College.
-Through her academic experience she has become well versed in equity-based teaching and promoting social justice within the classroom.
-She is knowledgeable in lesson planning, organizing and preparing activities for youth.
+Through her academic experience, she has become well versed in equity-based teaching and promoting social justice within the classroom.
+She is knowledgeable in lesson planning, organizing, and preparing activities for youth.
 She holds a position at a dance studio in Brooklyn, Ontario where she is responsible for managing several dance classes and creating competitive routines within a short period of time.
-She held a position as Competitive Director on the York University’s competitive dance team, and successfully led the team in competitions throughout Western Ontario.
+She held a position as Competitive Director on York University’s competitive dance team and successfully led the team in competitions throughout Western Ontario.

-“This project is unique to me as I learned about the power of mentorship after travelling with 30 Elephants to a village in Kenya.
-The girls in the program had a similar mentorship, where the older girls in grade 11 and 12 were considered “mamas” to the new girls entering the school program.
-The girls had a similar bond and connection with each other, and it helped the younger girls transitioned well into adulthood.
-By creating a similar approach here, I hope to create greater representation and support to our Black girls who lack the mentorship and guidance that they require to be successful.
-My experience within social justice, health sciences, and personal life skills will help to navigate and oversea the program, and ensure that the programs’ fidelity remain the same.
-As well, the leaders within the program is also undergoing a similar process of transformation to become stronger leaders in their lives”.
+“This project is unique to me as I learned about the power of mentorship after traveling with 30 Elephants to a village in Kenya.
+The girls in the program had a similar mentorship, where the older girls in grades 11 and 12 were considered “mamas” to the new girls entering the school program.
+The girls had a similar bond and connection with each other, and it helped the younger girls transition well into adulthood.
+By creating a similar approach here, I hope to create greater representation and support for our Black girls who lack the mentorship and guidance that they require to be successful.
+My experience within social justice, health sciences, and personal life skills will help to navigate and overseas the program and ensure that the programs’ fidelity remains the same.
+As well, the leaders within the program are also undergoing a similar process of transformation to become stronger leaders in their lives”.